sabrinathai/ExperienceSampler/Data-Organization-Google-Option/Instructions.md

     * Click `Allow` in the second popup window
 8. Your data will be converted from spliced to long form.
 Change the format of *startTime* and *endTime* by highlighting the entire column.
 Then go to `Format` > `Number` > `Date time`.
  * Before you analyze your data, check all the start times.
 If the start time is "**12/31/1969 19:00:00**", then you need to find the timestamp in the spliced data and enter it into the appropriate column.
+9. When you are happy with data, you can download it: `File` > `Download as` > `Comma-separated values (.csv, current sheet)`.
+Then import the long form data into your favourite statistical analysis program.